Siftah/get_iplayer/installer.md

 #### Standalone Build

 Additional options are available to create a "standalone" build of the installer.
 Standalone builds have all dependencies embedded within the installer and do not download or update them from infradead.org.
 These builds are intended to model a unitary installer that could be distributed without the need for external sources of dependencies.
 Standalone builds are useful in working with portions of the installer related to the unpacking and configuration of helper applications since they don't incur the overhead of downloading archive files at run-time.
+However, the compile time is longer and the resulting installer is much larger due to the inclusion of the helper application archives.

 * `STANDALONE`  - This option is a synonym for `WITHSCRIPTS` and `WITHHELPERS` (see below)
 * `WITHHELPERS` - This option will embed archived versions of all `get_iplayer` helper applications into the installer (see below).
 * `HELPERS`     - Location of helper application archives (default = `${BUILDPATH}\helpers`, but may be overridden).

-#### Helper Applications
+**Helper Applications**

 The contents of `${HELPERS}` must be as follows: